crag-h4k/filemanip/README.md

 ### remove_flag: Removes a flag entirely from a file. *old_file and new_file can be the same file

     remove_flag(flag, old_file, new_file)

+### normalize_str: takes a string and converts to lowercase and normalized to NFKD for tests and comparisons

+    normalize_str(string)

+### compare_normalized: compares strings that are normalized *very very useful when comparing strangly formatted files

+    compare_normalized(string_0, string_1)